 Halo: Combat Evolved Isn’t Just One of the Best Bungie Games but Also One of the Greatest Fps Titles Ever

 We already talked about what makes Halo: Combat Evolved one of the greatest games of all time.
 The core foundation of excelling in gameplay is already obvious when discussing Bungie’s past games.
 Now they have Microsoft money behind them.

 Bungie delivers above and beyond exceptional gameplay.
 Enemy AI, weapons, graphics, sound design, levels, and story all deliver in every conceivable way.
 Never before was there an FPS able to provide Halo’s experience.
 Combat Evolved is more than just a subtitle; they really mean it.

 The soundtrack, though, elevates Halo: Combat Evolved to an even higher standard.
-Even listening to the theme song today, a flood of memories comes rushing back, unlocking core memories in our brain.
+Even listening to the theme song today, a flood of memories comes rushing back, unlocking core memories in our brains.

 Halo 2 Both Succeeded in Meeting the Hype and Yet Somehow Also Failed to Live Up to It.
 Oh Well, It’s an Amazing Game, Regardless